 Exceptional circumstances criteria

-• the birth mother or adoptive parent must be incapable of caring for the child (1.1.I.05) and be expected to remain so for at least 26 weeks, or
+• the birth mother or adoptive parent or parents (as the case requires) are incapable of caring for the child (1.1.I.05) and are expected to remain so for a continuous period of at least 26 weeks, or

 • Centrelink is satisfied on reasonable grounds that